RPGLE/RPGLE_Excel/README.md

 # RPGLE_Excel
-Service program to generate Excel spreadsheets (using xml).
+Service program to generate Excel spreadsheets (using xml/SpreadsheetML) with support for a basic email send with the attachment from IFS.

 <h2>Terminology</h2>
 <ul>